Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

->how you intend to use, enhance, promote and support your project in the short term:
+>How we intend to use, enhance, promote and support your project in the short term:

-- We aim at developing a user community and get in talks with Dapp and especially DeFi players with a tailored value proposition for them.
+- We aim to create a user community and get in talks with Dapp and especially DeFi players with a tailored value proposition for them
+- Games Theory inspired Tokenomics
+- Social Recovery features
+- Cross chain swap feature - based on a Continuous Liquidity Pool (CLP like THORChain but with higher security and performance) - leverages TEE/MPC/TTS + Trusted Transaction Validation protocol with a multisig option (mobiles + yubikey) for validators and large liquidity owners
+- CLP with seignorage and quadratic voting
-- Garbled Circuit Evaluator in WASM to enable its use on browser and nodes - Transaction Validation variants on browsers.
+- Garbled Circuit Evaluator in WASM to enable its use on browser and nodes - Transaction Validation variants on browsers
-- Improvement of our Visual Cryptography scheme by reintroducing pure visual cryptography frame to display character, figures, images.
-It should increase the complexity, cost and resources required for an attack.
+- Improvement of our Visual Cryptography scheme by reintroducing full Visual Cryptography frames to display characters, figures and images.
+This should increase the complexity, cost and resources required for an attack
-- Potential research grant on our real-time Malware detection scheme
+- Potential research grant on our real-time malware detection scheme
-- Add OT oblivious transfer in our pallet to enable usage of MPC with our GCF.
+- Add Oblivious Transfer OT in our pallet to enable the usage of MPC with our GCF
 - Add behavioural biometric feature

->the team's long-term plans and intentions in relation to it.
+>The team's long-term plans and intentions in relation to it.

 - Bounty to crack our transaction validation protocol when both Android protected confirmation and detection of adverse code execution will be deployed
 - Include a TEE layer 2 to manage a Root of trust based on full HSM hardware ( with YubiHSM type of solution) to provide a 3 tier distributed HSM capability.